What does research into social media’s impacts say?

 Over the past few years psychologists have begun to look at the effects of social media on mental wellbeing and a consistent finding of much of this research is that the heavy use of social media is associated with poorer mental health.

 A recent University of Pittsburgh study of young adults suggested that heavy social media users were three times more likely to be depressed than occasional users.
-A Canadian study from the Center of Addictions and Mental Health that’s examined data from over 10,000 adolescents, found that young people who use social media more than two hours per day were significantly more likely to rate their mental health as “fair” or “poor” compared with occasional users.
+A Canadian study examined data from over 10,000 adolescents and found that young people who use social media more than two hours per day were significantly more likely to rate their mental health as “fair” or “poor” compared with occasional users.

 An overview of the research generally points to 3 main factors when it comes to why the overuse of social media can negatively impact the mental health of young people: